RESOURCES FOR SERVICES

 On this page, you'll find useful resources put together by Chazan Jacky and some of our members.
 You'll also find a record of our learning and discussions on the question of egalitarian language in prayer.

 We hope to bring back the First-Timers' Service, when normal in-person services resume.
 The service will be both Shabbat and Chag, opening up lots of different possibilities for members to take on something new for Shabbat and Chag.

-We will add recordings of the Pesach leyening here soon.
+We will add recordings of the relevant leyening here soon.

 Here are the Haftorah blessings.

 At KNM we want all members who wish to participate in running our services to be able to do so.
 These notes on the roles of the Shammas and Gabbai during the Torah Service were put together by KN's Nahum Gordon, and by Adam Levine of the NHC (National Havurah Committee) Summer Institute in the United States.
 We also occasionally run sessions for those who wish to take on these roles.